KanchanaSW/json-vibe/README.md

 4. **Minify**: Click "Minify" to compress JSON to a single line
 5. **View Tree**: On desktop, the right panel shows an interactive tree view
 6. **Share**: Click the QR icon, "Share", or "Copy Link" to share your JSON via URL
+7. **Generate Model**: Click "Generate Data Model" in the tree view to create TypeScript/Kotlin/Java models
-7. **Secure**: Click "Secure" to encrypt your JSON with a password before sharing
+8. **Secure**: Click "Secure" to encrypt your JSON with a password before sharing
-8. **Track Changes**: The "Modified" indicator shows when JSON differs from initial state
+9. **Track Changes**: The "Modified" indicator shows when JSON differs from initial state

 ## 🔗 URL State Management